Software-Reengineering/RePatch/README.md

 Clone this project (`git clone https://github.com/unlv-evol/Repatch.git`) and open it in IntelliJ IDE.
 Wait for project to be indexed by IntelliJ.
 To build the project, click on build tab in the IntelliJ IDE and select `Build Project` to build RePatch.

 #### Edit configuration
-Edit the configuration tasks to have `:runIde -Pmode=integration -PdataPath=path -PevaluationProject=project`, where path is the path to the cloned test projects and project is the test project (target variant).
-Make sure to create the `path` directory.
+Edit the configuration tasks to have `:runIde -Pmode=integration -PdataPath=repatch-integration-projects -PevaluationProject=project`, where path is the path to the cloned test projects and project is the test project (target variant). **Make sure to create the `repatch-integration-projects` directory**.

 Edit the configuration tasks in the IntelliJ IDE under `Run | Edit Configurations` (more information can be found [here](https://www.jetbrains.com/help/idea/run-debug-configuration.html#create-permanent)) to have `:runIde` and include set `-Pmode=` to `integration`.
 Then, set `-PevaluationProject=` to the project (target variant) that you want to evaluate on.
 For example,